intel/dffml/docs/contributing/gsoc/2022/index.rst

 We run a weekly meeting that we encourage everyone to join.
 We get people started and do debugging.

-If we're not responding, we may be busy and forgotten about your message.
+If we're not responding, we may be busy and have forgotten about your message.
 Ping us again.
 In the meantime, try to think about approaching your problem from a different angle.
 And when in doubt use the source!
 Reading the source of something you're importing or using can be very helpful in figuring out your